A reading

 Evolution

-2005–2007 (Emergence as generalist): Debuts with a book review on theology, moves through concert coverage (Against Me!, Audioslave), festival reporting (Warped Tour, Folk Fest), and personal-list essays.
-His earliest work showcases curiosity across domains.
+- 2005–2007 (emergence as generalist): debuts with a book review on theology, moves through concert coverage (Against Me!, Audioslave), festival reporting (Warped Tour, Folk Fest), and personal-list essays.
+The earliest work showcases curiosity across domains.

-2010 (Sustained focus): Six wine reviews and one restaurant piece round out the run — the rating system polished, the palate confident.
+- 2010 (sustained focus): six wine reviews and one restaurant piece round out the run — the rating system polished, the palate confident, and the Black Cloud Altostratus review reading like a small love letter to a one-bottle BC label.

 Standout pieces